 “Nebbiolo is one of the best grapes in the world because it gives incredibly sophisticated and complex wine.
 But it is also one of the most difficult grapes to grow in the vineyards and vinify.
 It need special soils and weather conditions, so only gives its best in a few small districts.”

-Nebbiolo is a thick-skinned grape, so it creates wines that are super-charged with tannins.
+Nebbiolo is famous for creating wines that are super-charged with tannins.
 Tannins are natural antioxidants, and there is a body of research claiming they provide various positive health effects – if consumed in moderation, of course.
 Leading studies include “Contribution of Red Wine Consumption to Human Health Protection“, Snopek et al., and “Polyphenols: Benefits to the Cardiovascular System in Health and in Aging” Khurana et al.

 Winemaker Fabrizio Francone in his Nebbiolo vineyard